mubasharaak/fc-evidence-evaluation/README.md

-# Automated Evaluation of Evidence for Automated Fact-Checking
+# Evaluation of Evidence for Automated Fact-Checking